When BMW Anti-lock Braking System (ABS) module or pump fail, you will notice at least one of the following symptoms:

 In some cases, the yellow warning lights come when the car warms up and may go away when the car cools down.
 Broken solder joints often cause these symptoms in the ABS module circuit.

 You can try unplugging it and reconnecting to see if that fixes your DSC problem.
-Suppose you are getting "Communication Error" when you try to scan the ABS module, signifying that the module may be defective.
+Suppose you are getting a "Communication Error" when you try to scan the ABS module, signifying that the module may be defective.

 If your ABS module fails, one of the cheapest ways to fix it is to use a BMW ABS rebuilt service.
 These are shops that specialize in fixing these common problems on BMW ABS modules.
 A BMW ABS rebuilt service can cost under $200 and doesn't require any coding.

 A new ABS pump costs over $600-$850.
 On newer BMWs installing a new ABS pump will require coding to your VIN.
-If you take your car to any BMW dealer, this repair cost in $1000-$1500.
+If you take your car to any BMW dealer, this repair cost is $1000-$1500.
 When you rebuild your existing ABS pump, there is no need to pay money for coding.
 You may need to clear stored codes, though.

 You can do that yourself using a scan tool that can read and clear BMW fault codes.